 Table 2 shows participant characteristics.
 The sample comprised largely middle-aged smokers classified as ‘medium’ on the heaviness of smoking index.
 Less than half were in full employment and 28% reported a history of mental illness.

-At the time of recruitment 49.1% of all participants reported using a base medication (69.9% and 32.8% of English and Australian participants, respectively).
+At the time of recruitment 49.1% of all participants reported using a base medication (69.9% and 32.8% of participants in England and Australia , respectively).

 Table 2.
 Baseline characteristics